carpentries-incubator/ml4bio-workshop/_episodes/05-logit-ann.md

 #### Regularization

-Recall, regularization is used to make sure that our model pays attention only to the important features to avoid overfitting.
+Regularization is used to make sure that our model pays attention only to the important features to avoid overfitting.
 Previously, we talked about the positive and negative effect a feature and its weight can have on the outcome probability.
 As with decision trees and random forests, logistic regression can overfit.
 If we have a complex model with many features, our model might have high variance.